 Adolescent & Adult Dog Training

-Puppy, adolescent and adult dog training is undertaken on a one to one basis working with your specific requirements.
+Puppy, adolescent and adult dog training can be undertaken on a one to one basis working with your specific requirements.
 Lessons can take place in your own home, or at your local park or regular dog walking area, as required.

 The benefit of one to one lessons is that you get the full attention and individualised tailored training specific to you and your dog’s needs.
 Or it may be that you have a dog that has been unable to cope with class lessons for whatever reason.